Siege of Jinji

-The siege of Jinji, was also the longest siege by any single Mughal Army in recorded history, it lasted for a lingering 8 years.
+The siege of Jinji was also the longest siege by any single Mughal Army in recorded history – it lasted for a lingering 8 years.

 Background

-Jinji Fort itself was under the control of the Adil Shahis of Bijapur since the year 1649.
-Until in the year 1677, Sivaji, routed the Bijapur forces and captured Jinji Fort.
-The fort itself was chosen as a hideout for the Maratha leader Rajaram and his allies Santaji Ghorpade and Dhanaji Jadhav.
+Jinji Fort had been under the control of the Adil Shahis of Bijapur since the year 1649.
+In the year 1677, the Maratha king Chhatrapati Shivaji, routed the Bijapur forces and captured Jinji Fort and renovated it to European standards.
+He constructed new ramparts around the fort, dug ditches, erected towers, created basins, and executed all these works with perfection.
+The fort was then placed under the command of the Mahadik clan.
+The fort was later chosen as the second capital for the Maratha Chhatrapati Rajaram to relieve Mughal pressure from Raigad fort and divert their manpower.

-Outraged by the deaths of the Mughal Sowars in the region the Mughal Emperor Aurangzeb dispatched Zulfiqar Ali Khan to besiege and capture the massive Jinji Fort.
+Outraged by the slaughter of the Mughal Sowars in the region, the Mughal Emperor Aurangzeb dispatched Zulfiqar Ali Khan to besiege and capture the massive Jinji Fort.
 But besieging the fort was no easy task.
 It enclosed an area of 7 km2 (2.7 sq mi), and its walls were 30 ft high and 66 ft thick.
 It is elevated 800 ft (240 m) high, and protected by an 80 feet (24 m) wide moat.
 There were three very important hills within the fort and a large pond containing fresh water.